-Russian Whites and Russian Blacks achieved Championship status in late 2013.
-It is recommended that Russian Whites and Russian Blacks are mated to Russian Blues of good type with the correct double coat.
-Any Russian

-Whites with blue eyes or odd-eyes (blue or green) should be registered on the Reference Register and they cannot be used in the Russian breeding programme, however they can be shown in the Pedigree Pet section.
+Blacks are mated to Russian Blues of good type with the correct double coat.
+Similarly it is recommended that blue progeny with a white or black parent are put on the non active register whilst the other colours are progressing.
+Any Russian Whites with blue eyes or odd-eyes (blue or green) should be registered on the Reference Register but cannot be used in the Russian breeding programme, however they can be shown in the Pedigree Pet section.